-Analysis: Assad has won a battle, but not the war for Syria
+Analysis: Assad is winning a battle, but not the war for Syria

 Assad knows that's a long way off.
 He told the state newspaper al Watan this month that victory in Aleppo would transform the course of the conflict: "But let's be realistic," he said, "it won't mean the end of the war in Syria."

-A reminder of that came as the last bastions of resistance in Aleppo crumbled.
+A reminder of that came as the last bastions of resistance in Aleppo began to crumble.
 Some 280 kilometers to the south, ISIS launched an attack on the town of Palmyra surprising in its scale and intensity.
 Over the weekend, Syrian troops fell back from the town, despite intense Russian airstrikes in their support.
 Their humiliation came just nine months after the regime celebrated retaking Palmyra and its fabled Roman theater.

 Intelligence analysts Flashpoint Partners say ISIS' attack on Palmyra is a reminder of just how fluid the battlefield remains in parts of Syria.
 "It affords ISIS further opportunities to advance in Homs province.
 The group has already seized several gas and oil fields in the city, further underscoring ISIS' pursuit of energy resources."

-Assad may now control Syria's major urban centers -- or their ruins -- but vast areas of north and eastern Syria remain beyond his grasp.
+Assad may soon control Syria's major urban centers -- or their ruins -- but vast areas of north and eastern Syria remain beyond his grasp.
 His armed forces have been degraded by incessant fighting, and debilitated by desertion.
 He must rely on irregular militia known as the National Defense Forces.
 More significantly, he continues to need Russian airpower and largely Shia paramilitary units from Lebanon, Iran, Iraq and Afghanistan.

 Pacifying the Aleppo area will consume already-stretched resources.
 Jihadist rebel groups, principally the former al Qaeda affiliate now known as Fatah al Sham, still dominate the northwestern province of Idlib.
 ISIS still holds Raqqa and much of Deir Ezzour near the Iraqi border.
 The Kurdish YPG militia controls much of the border with Turkey and the sizable towns of Qamishli and Hasakah.
 And the hinterland around the capital Damascus is a checkerboard.